 - (1) Pursuant to Rule 429 of the Securities Act of 1933, as amended (the "Securities Act"), the following securities are being carried forward in the Prospectus contained herein: (a) redeemable warrants to purchase 1,500,000 shares of Common Stock issued to certain Selling Securityholders in connection with the Company's bridge financing (the "Warrants") and (b) 3,702,750 shares of Common Stock, consisting of (i) 1,500,000 shares underlying the Warrants, (ii) 1,872,750 shares underlying redeemable warrants included in the units (the "Units") offered pursuant to the initial public offering of the Company's securities (the "Unit Offering"), (iii) 165,000 shares included in the Units underlying warrants issued to the underwriter of the Unit Offering (the "Underwriter's Warrants"), and (iv) 165,000 shares underlying the redeemable warrants included in the Units underlying the Underwriter's Warrants.
-A registration fee in the amount of \$6,740.82 was paid in connection with the registration of such securities pursuant to the 1995 Registration Statement, as hereinafter defined. - (2) Includes 2,530,637 shares of Common Stock previously registered. - (3) Estimated solely for the purpose of calculating the registration fee.
-Fee calculated upon the basis of the average of the high and low sales prices of the Company's Common Stock as reported on The Nasdaq SmallCap Market on October 27, 1997 of \$9.5625, which date is within five business days prior to the date of the filing of this Registration Statement. - (4) Calculated pursuant to Rule 457(c) of the Securities Act based on an estimate of the maximum offering price for the additional securities being registered.
-The Company has previously paid \$5,368 in registration fees to cover the 2,530,637 shares of Common Stock previously registered.
+A registration fee in the amount of \$6,740.82 was paid in connection with the registration of such securities pursuant to the 1995 Registration Statement, as hereinafter defined. - (2) Estimated solely for the purpose of calculating the registration fee.
+Fee calculated upon the basis of the average of the high and low sales prices of the Company's Common Stock as reported on The Nasdaq SmallCap Market on September 3, 1997 of \$7.00, which date is within five business days prior to the date of the filing of this Registration Statement. - (3) Calculated pursuant to Rule 457(c) of the Securities Act based on an estimate of the maximum offering price.